About the Durham Panhellenic Association

 Values: Integrity, lifelong commitment, honor and respect, personal and intellectual growth, philanthropic service to others and sincere friendship

-The Durham Panhellenic will be host primary recruitment during spring 2023.
-Information for spring 2023 recruitment will be posted here as soon as it is available.
+The Durham Panhellenic will host primary recruitment from Jan 19 – 22, 2023.
+Information for the 2023 recruitment will be posted here as soon as it is available.

 Why Join a Sorority?